 A: You should consider a Liftman man lift when you a spray booth where the objects change in size and form quite frequent.
 This as the Liftman is an independent access work platform, and can drive by itself towards and around the object.
 It can operate 9.9 m from the main air outlet.
 With its sharp turns, it can navigate into tight areas for work.
 Also, if your spray booth is a bit narrow with respect to the given width of the object to be worked on, a Liftman may be a perfect solution.
 The Liftman is also very often found in preparation booths.
 If you need to go any further than the 9.9m (hose reel on the Liftman), then an extension can be added and you could move even further.

 Q: Is the Liftman as durable as the Wall-Man work platform?

 Q: When would I see a return on the investment of a Wall-Man?

 A: A return on the investment of a Wall-Man work platform depends on how much you use the equipment of course and how much increase in efficiency you are able to gain.
 A typically increase in efficiency would be around 20-40%.
-Given that you have two workers in the spray booth, and run the spray booth 8 hours a day and 250 days per year, one would see a breakeven point in year 3 (all investment covered), and a “revenue” (in the form of increased efficiency/reduced costs) from this year.
-Given a lift’s span of 25 years, one would have 22 years of revenue from the Wall-Man, which would provide very positive numbers for your business.
+A “thumb of rule” is, the longer the object is, the more efficiency you will be able to gain from a Wall-Man investment.
+Given that you have two workers in the spray booth, and run the spray booth 8 hours a day and 250 days per year, one would see a breakeven point in year 3 or 4 (all investment covered), and a “revenue” (in the form of increased efficiency/reduced costs) from this year.
+Given a lift’s span of 25 years, one would have 21-22 years of “revenue” (lowered costs) from the Wall-Man, which would provide very positive numbers for your business.

 Q: I need an extra air outlet for some air tools for work to be done from the work platform.
 Is this an extra function?